Rabbinical Seminary International

-The Rabbinical Seminary International (RSI) is a rabbinical seminary located in Elmsford, New York.
-RSI was founded in 1994 by the Hungarian Hasidic rabbi and Kabbalist Joseph H. Gelberman, a graduate of the City University of New York and Yeshiva University, who is also known as a pioneer in inter-religious dialogue.
-The RSI is a non-denominational rabbinical seminary in the Neo-Hasidic tradition, preparing students to become teachers, counselors, and spiritual guides.
+The Rabbinical Seminary International (RSI) is a nondenominational rabbinical seminary in the Neo-Hasidic tradition, founded by the Hungarian Hasidic rabbi and Kabbalist Joseph H. Gelberman, a graduate of the City University of New York and Yeshiva University, who is also known as a pioneer in inter-religious dialogue.
+The RSI prepares students to become teachers, counselors, and spiritual guides.
 Students seeking ordination as rabbis follow a self-guided curriculum with support from rabbinical mentors, typically completing their studies in two to three years before receiving semikhah.
 RSI is the oldest non-denominational yeshiva in North America, offering traditional rabbinical and cantorial programs.
+Its graduates have described their experience at RSI in articles in Tablet magazine and the Jewish Standard.